Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Computational strategies for simulating the limit laws

 Then, $d_t$ is again a metric.
 Let $\Wt_p(\br, \bs)$ be the Wasserstein distance with respect to $d_t$.
 Since $d_t(x,x')\leq d(x,x')$ for all $x,x'\in\calX$ we have that $\Wt_p(\br, \bs) \leq W_p(\br, \bs)$ for all $\br, \bs\in\calP (\calX)$ and all $t\geq 0$.

-\begin{theorem} The limiting distribution from Thm. \ref{thm:distrlimit_one_a} with the thresholed ground distance $d_t$ instead of $d$ can be computed in $\mathcal{O}(N^2\log N)$ time with $\mathcal{O}(N)$ memory requirement, if each point in $\calX$ has $\mathcal{O}(1)$ neighbours with distance smaller or equal to $t$.
+\begin{theorem} The limiting distribution from Thm. \ref{thm:distrlimit_one_a} with the thresholded ground distance $d_t$ instead of $d$ can be computed in $\mathcal{O}(N^2\log N)$ time with $\mathcal{O}(N)$ memory requirement, if each point in $\calX$ has $\mathcal{O}(1)$ neighbors with distance smaller or equal to $t$.
 The limiting distribution can be calculated as the optimal value of the following network flow problem:

 where $\bG = (G_x)_{x \in \calX}$ is a Gaussian process with mean zero and covariance structure as defined in \eqref{eq:def_sigma}. \end{theorem}